mstg/python-feedgen/readme.rst

 Extensions
 ----------

-The FeedGenerator supports extensions to include additional data into the XML structure of the feeds.
+The RssGenerator supports extensions to include additional data into the XML structure of the feeds.
 Extensions can be loaded like this:

 .. code-block:: python